ollionorg/cloud-bigtable-ecosystem/cassandra-bigtable-migration-tools/cassandra-bigtable-proxy/docs/limitations.md

 Currently, the proxy supports `GROUP BY` queries with the following limitations:

-1. Only column names are supported in GROUP BY clauses, not column indexes.
-2. The column must be a non-collection data type
+1. The column must be a non-collection data type

 For example: